ScienceParkStudyGroup/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 We will now create the quality reports of the reads that we downloaded.

 First, we need to make an output directory for the fastqc results to be stored.
 This we want to do in the 'home' directory that contains all the needed files.

 ~~~
 # activating conda environment to access the fastqc command-line tool
-$ source activate fastq
+$ conda activate fastq
 $ cd /workspace/

 $ mkdir fastqc